tipishev/python_debugging_workshop/README.md

 Ok, now that we are done with print-shaming, let's get started.

----
-There is a silly factoid:

-we remember...

-* 30% of what we hear
-* 50% of what  we see
-* **80% of what we do**
-* ~~95% of what we teach~~
----

-That's why we will work hands-on with a series of puzzles, each focusing on some aspect of debugging.

-How many of you were at last year's Pycon Sweden?

-Then you may remember the talk about Evennia, a Python-based Multi-User Dungeon framework.

 How many of you have played MUDs?
 What about Roguelikes or Interactive Fiction (IF)?

+How many of you were at last year's Pycon Sweden?
+Then you may well remember a talk about Evennia, a Python-based Multi-User Dungeon framework.

 Then you will find console-debugging similar to playing such a game: